Spinal Cord Injury

 After a period of training, the family takes the patient home for the day to practice skills they have learned.
 When the patient returns to Bacharach, the staff can review the feedback and concentrate on any skills that need improvement.

-To perform a home evaluation, a physical therapist, and occupational therapist and the patient go to the patient’s home to evaluate it for accessibility and patient function in the home.
+To perform a home evaluation, a physical therapist, an occupational therapist and the patient go to the patient’s home to evaluate it for accessibility and patient function in the home.
 They then generate a report with recommendations for modification.

 Bacharach doctors of physical medicine are experts in managing spasticity.
 Each patient is evaluated to determine the cause, effect and severity of the spasticity.
 Treatments include physical therapy, bracing and splinting, oral medications, intrathecal baclofen therapy, and injections.